Interested in coming to NYFLC, but not sure how to cover the cost?

 Plan an Event

 Movie Night: Find a comfortable venue to screen a film or some episodes of a television show and ask for $5 donations at the door.
-Some suggested feminist films: Iron Jawed Angels, North Country, Real Women Have Curves, A League of Their Own, The Joy Luck Club, Dark Girls, The Laramie Project, The Handmaid’s Tale, Fried Green Tomatoes, Girl Fight, Sisters of ‘77, The Life, Miss Representation, Obvious Child, Hunting Ground, She’s Beautiful When She’s Angry, THE LINE, After Tiller, Young Lakota, 12th & Delaware, Girlhood, Sexy Baby, No!
+Some suggested feminist films: North Country, A League of Their Own, The Joy Luck Club, Dark Girls, The Laramie Project, The Handmaid’s Tale, Jackson, Fried Green Tomatoes, Girl Fight, Sisters of ‘77, The Life, Miss Representation, Obvious Child, She’s Beautiful When She’s Angry, THE LINE, After Tiller, Young Lakota, 12th & Delaware, Girlhood, Sexy Baby, No!
 The Rape Documentary, A Girl Walks Home Alone at Night, and more!